 Noise Mitigation Measures

-The major sources of noise will be the vactor trucks, grout pumps, generators, forklifts, and tunnel fans.
+The major sources of noise will be the vactor trucks, grout pumps, water pumps, generators, forklifts, and tunnel fans.
 The contractor will be required, by contract, to use quiet generators.
 Mitigation measures are incorporated into the construction contract.
 These mitigation measures are the following:

 - Night and weekend work is restricted to industrial areas where there are no residences within 200 feet.

 - All compressors and generators will be silenced.
 Noise levels for quiet generators are around 69 decibels.

 - Backup alarms on all trucks will be turned off and spotters will be used instead.

 - Vactor truck use and any required saw-cutting will not be allowed from 10 p.m. to 7 a.m.